pgeu/pgeu-system/docs/confreg/oauth.md

 adding an OAuth Application of type Mastodon with the specified base URL, and everything else is automatic (just don't forget to hit the `Save` button)

+### Linkedin

+For linkedin an application has to be regsitered at Linkedin.
+The application is created at https://www.linkedin.com/developers/.
+Note that on Linkedin, each app must be "owned" by a page, so a page first has to be created.

+The app must apply for `Community Management API ` (which is required to post to pages).
+This API requires extra validation by Linkedin, so it can take some time to get approved.

+The integration only uses the scopes `r_organization_social` and `w_organization_social`.